LDWLab/Ribovision_2.0_GT/documentation/docs/RiboVision2_Data.md

 3D structures were fetched from the PDBe using the APIs of [EMBL-EBI coordinate server](https://www.ebi.ac.uk/pdbe/coordinates/).
 The selection of ranges was implemented using the syntax of the [LiteMol’s coordinate server](https://coords.litemol.org/).

 ## Secuence and structure associated data (Chemical modifications, Protein Contacts)
+Protein contacts are calculated on the fly from the specified RNA-protein complex using the NeighborSearch algorithm implemented in Biopython.
+All protein chains that are in contact within a cut off distance of 3.5 A of a specified RNA chain are reported in the Main Naviagtion panel upon data processing.
+The mapping of RNA-protein contacts onto 2D and 3D rperesentation of RNA molecules are performed by selecting the (sub-) set of preprocessed Protein chains from the Main Navigation papnel.
+Upon selection, RNA residues that are in contact with a given protein chain will be highlighed in a separate color in 2D and 3D templates.
+Arritionally, a more detailed information regarding the protein contact (protein name and the chain ID) is available via interactive Tooplip implemented in the 2D RNA viewer; the selected proteins will also appear as additional 3D objects in the 3D viewer and colored according to their contact map colors.

+Chemical modification  are parsed from  _entity_poly.pdbx_seq_one_letter_code of the CIF file.
 .

 ## Available attributes for calculated mapping data: